The Basics of SBA Lending for Business Sales

 • The loans are administered by banks with whom they (and the buyer) do business.

-• The purpose of the SBA is to enable buyers to more easily purchase businesses.
+• The purpose of the SBA is to enable buyers to more easily purchase businesses and thereby facilitate economic growth.

-• The standard 7(a) SBA business loan has a maximum loan amount of $5M and guarantees 75% of the loan amount after a $150K thresh hold.
+• The standard 7(a) SBA business loan has a maximum loan amount of $5M and guarantees 75% of the loan amount after a minimum amount of $150K.

 • It should be noted that a buyer will incur significant appraisal and administrative fees when using an SBA-backed loan.